Tidal Basin: History

 The concept of the Tidal Basin originated in the 1870s to serve both as a visual centerpiece and as a means for flushing the Washington Channel, a harbor separated from the Potomac River by landfills where East Potomac Park is now situated.
 Colonel Peter Conover Hains of the United States Army Corps of Engineers oversaw the Basin's design and construction.

 The Basin was initially named the Tidal Reservoir.
 It later received the name of Twining Lake to honor Major William Johnson Twining of the Corps of Engineers, who served on the Board of Commissioners of the District of Columbia as its Engineer Commissioner during 1879.

 In the Commissioners' annual report to Congress for that year, Major Twining proposed to create the tidal reservoir and use its water to help "flush" the Washington Channel.
-A 1917 map of Washington that the U.S. Public Buildings Commission prepared shows the basin with the name "Twining Lake".
+A 1917 map of Washington that the U.S. Public Buildings Commission prepared shows the Basin with the name "Twining Lake".

-Sea level rise and land subsidence has caused portions of the paths next to the water to flood twice daily at high tide.
-A redesign of the Tidal Basin was therefore under consideration during 2020.